-Juliette is a 17-year old high school student in Los Angeles.
+Juliette is an 18-year old high school student in Los Angeles.
 She is the star of the movie How I Became an Elephant, which follows her from her home in California to Thailand, where she helps to rescue an elephant and bring it to a sanctuary.

 Since making the film at the age of 14, Juliette has become an outspoken advocate for elephant welfare.
 She speaks frequently at schools, conferences, and film festivals and she has been interviewed and quoted more than a thousand times across newspapers, TV, blogs and radio shows.